-In 2018, state laws will limit the quantity of cannabis a person can buy per day.
+In 2018, state laws limited the quantity of cannabis a person can buy per day.
 Because of this, Alternatives is required to scan your ID card.
 Your personal information will NOT be stored ANYWHERE.
 Alternatives takes privacy very seriously.

 You can view information on cannabis use and effects on NORML.org and Americans For Safe Access.